 Ultimately, this ensures your target audience can easily and intuitively navigate your website, regardless of the device they choose.
 Guaranteeing a positive user experience naturally bodes well for Shopify SEO.

 A robot.txt is a text file that informs web robots about which areas of the website should not be scanned or crawled.
-Getting “crawled” is essential to rank on search engines, and preventing search engines from accessing certain pages is vital for site privacy and SEO.
+Getting “crawled” is essential to rank on search engines, and preventing them from accessing certain pages is vital for site privacy and SEO.

 Unfortunately, regardless of the Shopify subscription you have, Shopify creates default robots.txt files that are optimal for Search Engine Optimization (SEO), but they can’t be edited.
 Incorrect use of a robot.txt can result in the loss of traffic, so if you’re having Shopify SEO issues, related to robot.txt files, it’s most important you hire a Shopify expert to edit the code for you.